tylerbwong/Pokebase/README.md

 * Play Pokémon cries
 * Add to your teams

+### View Quick Information About Moves

+* View basic information about all 621 Moves
+* Short descriptions, types and more
+* Query by type and/or damage class

 ### Create Custom Teams

 * Give your team a name and description